 Independent governance structures are able to assume many utility-related responsibilities from tribal governments.
 For example, utility directors or boards typically have the following responsibilities:

 - Community outreach and public notification;

 - Long-term planning; and

 - Emergency response.

 - Tribal Utility Governance – a tribal-specific utility governance program that provides training and technical assistance on utility financial and managerial capacity issues for public water system personnel in Indian country.
 The program includes downloadable training modules and manuals.
-The program can be found at smallwatersupply.org.
+The program can be found at wateroperator.org.

 - Building Water System Capacity: A Guide for Tribal Administrators (PDF)(6 pp, 2MB, About PDF) – provides information on how tribal leaders can build technical, managerial and financial capacity for their public water systems.

-- Assessing Water System Managerial Capacity (PDF)(34 pp, 378K, About PDF) – provides ideas on assessing managerial capacity for those involved the capacity development of their PWSs.
+- Assessing Water System Managerial Capacity (PDF)(34 pp, 378K, About PDF) – provides ideas on assessing the managerial capacity for those involved the capacity development of their PWSs.